 - In the North (smaller quantity compared to the South & Central Coast): Yen Bai Province, Son La Province, Hoa Binh Province.

 Particularly in Tay Ninh Province, there are 65 factories processing tapioca starch with a total annual capacity of 6.4 million tonnes of tubers.
-The province is now Vietnam’s largest producer, grower, and exporter of cassava products.
+The province is now one of Vietnam’s largest producer, grower, and exporter of cassava products.

 A cassava growing farm in Vietnam